St John Henry Newman College to Open in Tarragindi in 2026

 Tarragindi Scout Hall Faces Top Floor Removal Amidst Development Concerns

-A major retirement village developer has been accused of proposing to remove the top floor of the Tarragindi Scout Hall to enhance views from its adjoining luxury apartment complex.
+A major retirement village developer has been accused of proposing to remove the top floor of the Tarragindi Scout Hall, in what is perceived to be an attempt to enhance views from its adjoining luxury apartment complex.

 RetireAustralia, an operator of one of the largest retirement villages in the country, is facing scrutiny for its proposal concerning the Scout Hall adjacent to its $80-million development project, The Green, in Tarragindi.